The Tower of London and Hampton Court Palace

 Now this might not seem odd, but what makes it odd is that this small hamlet has a population of 142.
 That’s one museum for every 14 residents!

 When I was a young pre-teen, my mom bought me a poodle skirt with a felt record on the pocket.
 But instead of the one with Elvis on its label, mine had Vaughan Monroe.
+Vaughan Monroe!!!
 It was probably her way of trying to keep me from the brink of depravity – all that hip wiggling.
-But whenever I listened to The King, I would turn it back to front!
-Continue reading
+But whenever I listened to The King, I would turn the skirt back to front!

 Tagged Bono, Buddy Holly, Carl Perkins, Ed Sullivan, Elton John, Elvis, Father of Rock 'n Roll, Graceland, Jerry Lee Lewis, Johnny Cash, Memphis, Million Dollar Quartet, Sam Phillips, Sun Studios, Travel